bodiyang/Tree-Like-Genome-Sequences-Analysis/readme.md

 7. _chrM.fas: 363 kB

 These files our output into a created `data/` directory.

-(not: data/ was not kept track of in github)
+(note: `data/` was not kept track of in github, but would be created after the script was run on local machine)

 ## Task 2
 The script `downloadSNP.sh` downloads all SNP files from the 1001 genomes project. should be run from the fp-group-2 folder.
 The script works with bash or zsh but zsh is preferred.
 Note that the script is in the `scripts/` directory, so it should be run as follows: